-total logistics cost = transport cost + warehouse cost + stock holding cost + packaging cost + information processing cost + other logistics overheads ganizations began to take a 'systems' view of logistics, and analyze the interactions between activities.
+total logistics cost = transport cost + warehouse cost + stock holding cost + packaging cost + information processing cost + other logistics overheads

+The traditional view considered each of these separate costs as independent, so reducing, say, the transport cost automatically lowered the total cost.
+In the 1960s organizations began to take a 'systems' view of logistics, and analyze the interactions between activities.
 It became clear that reducing the cost of one activity increased the cost of another - and the total logistics cost might be reduced by increasing the amount spent on certain activities.
 H.T.
 Lewis gave an early example of this.
 They found that airfreight was much more expensive than alternative road transport, but faster delivery eliminated the need for local stocks and warehouses, and gave considerable overall savings.